p058/p058.github.io/_posts/2018-01-30-yolo-object-detection.markdown

 ![anchors_at_a_location]({{site.baseurl}}/images/anchors_at_a_location.png){:class="img-responsive"}

-In the above image, the red boxes are the anchor boxes, green boxes are the adjusted bounding boxes and scores are the objectness scores.
-Obviously, not all predictions at a grid cell are valid, we filter them based on objectness scores.
+In the above image, the red boxes are the anchor boxes, green boxes are the predicted bounding boxes and scores are the objectness scores.
+Not all predictions at a grid cell have an object in them, we filter them based on objectness scores.

 Hopefully, the anchor boxes part is clear.
+If it isn't look at the below image with feature map overlayed on it, see how the anchor box (in dashed lines) is adjusted to get the bounding box prediction for the bus.
+For example, if we consider 5 anchor boxes, the network makes four other predictions at that same grid cell, each corresponding to a different anchor.

 **Note:** In yolov2, the network doesn't predict the bbox coordinates directly but instead uses the following parametrization: